tobiasgerstenberg/webppl_tutorial/exercises/2_building_generative_models.md

 ## Memoization

 - Sometimes we want to assume a probability distribution over a property or object, but we want to assure that we get the same answer whenever that property or object is queried.
 For example, we might not know the color of Tobi's eyes.
 We can model this knowledge/uncertainty as a random distribution over different eye colors.
-However, we want to ensure that whenever we query for Tobi's eye color within our model, we will return the same eye color.
+- Run the following code and notice what's odd:

 ```javascript
 var eyeColor = function (person) {